 These are two basic reasons for which you need to improve your listening habits by any means and we will show you how in the next section.

 There are many obstacles to listening habits.
 As sound expert Julian Treasure mentioned – “We are losing our listening habits”.
-There are few things which hinder us from listening habits.
+There are few things that hinder us from our listening habits.
 We will give you a brief idea about them.

 This list is being offered by Julian Treasure.
 Let’s look at them one by one.

 Culture is a major hindrance.
 However, companies are paying more attention to the need for people from varied cultures and sponsoring sensitivity training programs for synthesizing the differences.